 1. Storage Capacity

 SSDs are also available with large capacities.
-However, when it comes to the costing of an SSD and an HDD, SSDs are quite expensive.
-Hence, if your main goal is to store huge amount of data, HDD is an ideal choice.
+However, when it comes to the costs of an SSD and an HDD, SSDs are quite expensive.
+Hence, if your main goal is to store a huge amount of data, HDD is an ideal choice.

 Whenever it comes to speed, SSDs are a better option.
 Since a hard disk drive uses a round plate with a layer of magnetic material.
 And the data is stored on this magnetic layer only.
 So the disk spins and the magnetic head is used for reading and writing data.